-Birth is a journey.
-Different rhythms at different times.
+Birth is a journey, with different rhythms at different times.

 Transition is that point where your body prepares to push your baby down the birth canal.
 Adrenaline-type hormones are suddenly released to bring on increasingly expulsive contractions.

-As a side effect, it's normal, normal, normal for most mothers to feel some degree of self-doubt at this point - even if they've been breathing and relaxing effectively thus far.
+As a side effect, it's completely normal for most mothers to feel some degree of self-doubt at this point - even if they've been breathing and relaxing effectively thus far.

 It can sometimes feel like a 'top-of-the-rollercoaster' moment.
 Depending on how YOU get on with adrenaline, you may feel suddenly frightened, or indeed excited and exhilarated.